 Q: I have a black Labrador gundog who is 22 months old.
-His training had gone well until he recently started running in to shot birds.
-He has no problem at all with thrown dummies or the dummy launcher.
+His training had gone well until he recently started running in to shot birds and I discovered I had a gundog running-in problem.
+He has no issues at all with thrown dummies or the dummy launcher.
 I’ve been taking him out to shoot pigeons but sometimes, when I’m not getting a lot of shots, it makes it more difficult to try and deal with this issue.

 Also how do I get him to stop chasing after hares and roe?
 When I am shooting pigeons he will sit beside me with no problems.

 I have been told to be hard on him and to use an electric collar – I have no intention of doing either.
 (Read our advice on the best gundog training kit.)